MAVIS-SLAM/OpenMAVIS/README.md

-# Open-Source MAVIS implemented on ORB-SLAM3 with Mutli-Camera Systems
+# OpenMAVIS: Open-Source MAVIS implemented on ORB-SLAM3 with Mutli-Camera Systems
 ##  Project Overview
 MAVIS is an optimization-based Visual Inertial SLAM system designed for multiple partially overlapped camera systems.
 It extends conventional front-end tracking and back-end optimization module designed for monocular or stereo setup towards multi-camera systems, and also introduce a new IMU pre-integration formulation.